Master of Puppets (song): Live performances

-The French electronic music duo Justice also played a version of this song on their first live album A Cross the Universe, which was released on November 24, 2008.
-The last song on the live album named "Final" contains a fairly large sample of "Master of Puppets".

 Reception and awards

 VH1 ranked the song as the third greatest heavy metal song ever.

 In March 2005, Q magazine placed it at number 22 in its 100 Greatest Guitar Tracks list.

-Martin Popoff's book The Top 500 Heavy Metal Songs of All Time ranked the song at number 2.
+Martin Popoff's 2003 book The Top 500 Heavy Metal Songs of All Time ranked the song at number 2.
 Popoff composed the book by requesting that metal fans, musicians, and journalists nominate their favorite heavy metal songs.
 The author derived the final rankings from a database tallying almost 18,000 votes.

-The song also ranked number 1 on a 100 Greatest Riffs poll conducted by Total Guitar magazine.

-The readers of Guitar World voted the song as ranking at number 51 among the 100 Greatest Guitar Solos.
-Lead guitarist Kirk Hammett's solos for "Fade to Black" and "One" ranked significantly higher on the same list.

 In 2020, Metal Hammer ranked the song number 1 on its list of the 50 best Metallica songs of all time.

-In 2021, it was listed at No. 256 on Rolling Stone's "Top 500 Best Songs of All Time".
+In 2021, it was listed at No. 256 on Rolling Stone's "Top 500 Best Songs of All Time," and in 2023 was ranked at number 2 on their "100 Greatest Heavy Metal Songs of All Time" list.

+Accolades

 Usage in media

 "Master of Puppets" is featured in a scene of the 2003 film Old School and is heard as actors Luke Wilson and Will Ferrell play characters who are busy kidnapping people off the street to join their new fraternity.
 The song was featured in the opening credits for the film Zombieland: Double Tap.
-The song also appears in a trailer for the upcoming game Marvel's Midnight Suns.
-The song is also used in a purchasable emote in Fortnite: Battle Royale.
+The song also appears in a trailer for the game Marvel's Midnight Suns.
+It also briefly features in the Big Short.

 The song is featured in the fourth season finale of the Netflix series Stranger Things, where the character Eddie Munson is seen playing the track in the Upside Down to attract the Demobats.
 The band said they were "blown away" by the scene.
-Like with Kate Bush's "Running Up That Hill", which was also featured in the season, the song regained popularity and started charting again following the release of the finale, notably entering the U.S. and UK charts for the first time since the song's original 1986 release.
+As happened with Kate Bush's "Running Up That Hill", which was also featured in the season, the song regained popularity and started charting again following the release of the finale, notably entering the U.S. and UK charts for the first time since the song's original 1986 release.
 It then peaked at number four in the Netherlands.

 Track listing

 Personnel

+Credits are adapted from Master of Puppetss liner notes.